Skip to main content

 Egypt

 According to Herodotus (5th century BCE), in Egypt, «No woman can be a priestess of either a male or a female deity; only men [can be priests] of all gods and goddesses» (1972Геродот:35).
-In a footnote, the translator notes: This statement is incorrect: there were many priestesses in Egypt.
+In a footnote, the translator notes that this statement is incorrect, as there were many priestesses in Egypt.

 19 And he blessed him, and said, Blessed be Abram of the most high God, the possessor of heaven and earth.